KAWASAKI VULCAN S - DON'T BUY IT BEFORE YOU READ THIS

 To be fully honest, my expectations about the handling of the 2018 Kawasaki Vulcan didn’t do it any justice.
 Quite contrary.
 Even at a standstill, the handlebars felt very »light.« and easy to turn.
 Also, during the ride, it handles amazingly well, unlike anything I expected.

 It must be due to the clever weight distribution of the motorcycle.
 The handlebars feel very light and offer you excellent control of the motorcycle in corners as well.
-I was impressed how good can you take the Kawasaki Vulcan through tight turns on twisty roads.
+I was impressed by how good can you take the Kawasaki Vulcan through tight turns on twisty roads.

 Are you concerned if you will be able to handle it if you are a taller or a smaller rider?
 You can choose from three different handlebars »Ergo fit« configurations.
 Extended reach for riders 6’1” and taller, Mid reach for riders between 5’7” and 6’0”, and reduced reach for riders under 5’6”.
 Regardless of your height, you will feel very comfortable.

 One thing that I would point out, and this is only nitpicking on my part, is the long turn radius which makes a simple U-turn not so simple.

-The Kawasaki Vulkan S has the same engine than the Versys 650 and the Ninja 650.
-It is optimised to perform better at lower RPM and offers more torque throughout the whole RPM range.
+The Kawasaki Vulcan S has the same engine as the Versys 650 and the Ninja 650.
+It is optimized to perform better at lower RPM and offers more torque throughout the whole RPM range.
 It reaches it’s maximum at 6600 RPM 63Nm.
-The pulling power will surprise you for sure, and the force on the motorcycle tyre much more “violent” then you would expect.
+The pulling power will surprise you for sure, and the force on the motorcycle tire much more “violent” then you would expect.
 I can honestly tell you that I didn’t expect it at all from the 61HP engine.
 Good work Kawasaki 😉

 The parallel-twin liquid-cooled engine produces very little vibration for a twin-engine, so it is very comfortable on longer rides.
 The sheer power offers a lot of fun while cornering around and still has enough reserve to overtake another vehicle safely.
 You have a lot of instant power from the lower RPM range up, but above 5000 RPM, it becomes a rocket.
 It much more resembles a sportbike than a cruiser which I find simply astonishing.